 Please check the recipe card at the bottom of the post for exact quantities and instructions (scroll down).

-- Add the onions and green pepper and sauté for 3 minutes.
+Add the onions, green pepper, serrano pepper, and sauté for 3 minutes.
 Add the garlic and sauté for 30 seconds.

-- Add in drained beans, tomatoes, beer, stock, salt, cumin, and pepper; mix well.
+Then add the remaining ingredients: drained canned beans, tomatoes, beer, stock, water, salt, cumin, and pepper; mix well.

-- Continue cooking until the beans reach a simmer.
-Then reduce heat to medium-low and continue simmering partially covered for about 20 – 25 minutes.
+Continue cooking until the beans reach a simmer.
+Then reduce heat to medium-low and continue simmering partially covered for 20 – 25 minutes.
 Stir the beans occasionally throughout the entire cooking process to make sure they do not burn or stick to the bottom of the pot; add more water or stock if necessary.
+Taste and add additional salt and pepper to taste, if necessary.
+Let it rest a bit before serving; the soup will thicken as it cools.
+Serve the beans topped with fresh cilantro, if desired.

 - Serve the beans topped with fresh cilantro, if desired.